-The average age of GSA buildings is 49 years old; therefore, many buildings have historical, cultural, or architectural significance or a combination of all three.
+The age of GSA buildings is approximately 50 years old; therefore, many buildings have historical, cultural, or architectural significance or a combination of all three.
 While GSA uses these buildings to meet the office space and other needs of the Federal Government, maintaining and preserving these historical elements is also a significant priority.
-In accordance with FASAB SFFAS 29, Heritage Assets and Stewardship Land, these buildings meet the definition of Multi-use Heritage Assets, and are reportable within Property and Equipment on the Consolidated Balance Sheets.
+In accordance with FASAB SFFAS 29, Heritage Assets and Stewardship Land, these buildings meet the definition of Multi-use Heritage Assets, and are reportable within Property and Equipment on the consolidated balance sheets.
 Deferred maintenance and repairs related to GSA's heritage assets are separately disclosed in the required supplementary information.

 GSA defines its historic buildings as those buildings that are either listed in the National Register of Historic Places, have formally been determined eligible for listing, or appear to meet eligibility criteria to be listed.
-In FY 2021, GSA has under its jurisdiction, custody and control 423 buildings on the National Register of which 74 are designated as National Historic Landmarks.
-An additional 91 buildings are potentially eligible for listing in the National Register, but have not gone through the formal listing process.
+In FY 2022, GSA has under its jurisdiction, custody and control 429 buildings on the National Register.
+An additional 86 buildings are potentially eligible for listing in the National Register, but have not gone through the formal listing process.
 Under the National Historic Preservation Act, GSA is required to give these buildings special consideration, including first preference for Federal use and rehabilitation in accordance with standards established by DOI.